Eye-Tracking-while-Reading: A Living Survey of Datasets with Open Library Support: Introduction

 The goal of this paper is therefore threefold.
 First, we provide a comprehensive review of existing (semi-)naturalistic eye-tracking-while-reading datasets including information on the participants, languages, materials, as well as descriptive statistics on the stimulus texts and the gaze recordings.
 Most importantly, we outline the corpora's available data formats, and the meta-data released.

 Second, we extend the impact of the overview presented in this paper by publishing an \textit{extensive, filterable, online table} that lists the existing datasets including all information on them that is openly available.
 By doing so, we aim at making the overview easier to use and, most importantly, editable (e.g., it is possible to add so far unpublished information on already listed datasets as well as adding more datasets to the overview).
-The table is found at the following link: \href{https://dili-lab.github.io/datasets.html}{https://dili-lab.github.io/datasets.html}.
-The overview can easily be extended and adjusted, allowing researchers to make their datasets easily findable (see Section~\ref{sec:add}).
+The table is found at the following link: \href{https://t.uzh.ch/1Yh}{https://t.uzh.ch/1Yh}.
+The overview can easily be extended and adjusted by dataset authors themselves, allowing researchers to make their datasets easily findable (see Section~\ref{sec:add}).

-Third, a standalone contribution is to simplify the reuse of existing datasets even further by integrating all publicly available datasets presented in this review into our open-source Python package \pymovements~\citep{Krakowczyk_pymovementsETRA2023}. \pymovements is a Python library for pre-processing and analyzing eye-tracking data that also comes with an \texttt{R} API\footnote{\url{https://pymovements.readthedocs.io/en/stable/tutorials/R-tutorial.html}}.
+Third, a standalone contribution is to simplify the reuse of existing datasets even further by integrating all publicly available datasets presented in this review into our open-source Python package \pymovements~\citep{Krakowczyk_pymovementsETRA2023}. \pymovements is a Python library for preprocessing and analyzing eye-tracking data that also comes with an \texttt{R} API\footnote{\url{https://pymovements.readthedocs.io/en/stable/tutorials/R-tutorial.html}}.
 The package includes an interface for downloading and processing publicly available datasets \citep{pm-datasets-2025}.
 Including a dataset into \pymovements means that all available data formats can be downloaded through its API.
 For example, if a given dataset is published as raw data (x-, and y-screen coordinates including timestamp), those can be downloaded and further processed using \pymovements.
 If the dataset authors have published their data including both raw data and fixation data, the entire dataset can be downloaded using the \pymovements interface.
 This feature allows the re-user of the respective dataset to either use the preprocessed data provided by the original authors, or to perform their own preprocessing using a wide range of preprocessing functionalities provided by \pymovements, or their own methods (refer to Section~\ref{sec:pm} for more details on how to work with \pymovements).
-The possibility of easily applying the same preprocessing to all datasets eventually leads to more standardized, transparent, and, most importantly, reproducible pre-processing pipelines.
+The possibility of easily applying the same preprocessing to all datasets eventually leads to more standardized, transparent, and, most importantly, reproducible preprocessing pipelines.